VernierST/GDXLib/README.md

 # Getting Started with Vernier Go Direct® Sensors and Arduino®

 This guide describes how educators<sup>1</sup> can use [Vernier Go Direct Sensors](https://www.vernier.com/products/sensors/go-direct-sensors/) with Arduino microcontrollers and the GDXLib library.
-The GDXLib library makes communicating with the sensors on-board most Vernier Go Direct<sup>2</sup> devices possible, and easy, when working with an Arduino which supports the Arduino BLE library.
+The GDXLib library makes communicating with the sensors of most Vernier Go Direct<sup>2</sup> devices possible, and easy, when working with an Arduino which supports the Arduino BLE library.
+The GDXLib library can communicate with up to seven sensors onboard one Go Direct device.

 <sup>1</sup> Go Direct sensors are for educational use only.
 Vernier Science Education does not provide support for home use, industrial use, research, or medical.